Calendula officinalis: Uses

-Calendula flowers are a rich source of lutein, containing 29.8 mg/100g.
+Plant extracts are also widely used in cosmetics, presumably due to presence of compounds such as saponins, resins, and essential oils.
+The flowers are a rich source of lutein, containing 29.8 mg/100g.

 Potential pharmacology

 Plant pharmacological studies have suggested that Calendula extracts may have anti-viral, anti-genotoxic, and anti-inflammatory properties in vitro.
 In an in vitro assay, the methanol extract of C. officinalis exhibited antibacterial activity and both the methanol and the ethanol extracts showed antifungal activities.

+Culture

+The symbolism associated with the marigold is "farewell" or "sorrow of parting".
+This derives from a legend that tells of the sun deities Apollo and Crimnon being in love, but a jealous deity clouded the sky and hid Apollo from sight for eight days, during which Crimnon would die of emaciation and despair.
+The ninth day, Apollo emerged, and transformed Crimnon into a marigold as a last tribute.